Wednesday, February 29, 2012

 February thifting

-Last week I stopped by one of my favorite thrift stores with nothing in particular to look for -
+Last week I stopped by one of my favorite thrift stores with nothing in particular to look for - which always seems to work out better for me.

-I found 2 like new Eddie Bauer shirts for hubby that ended up being half price - so $6.29 for two.
+I found 2 like new Eddie Bauer shirts for Hubby that ended up being half price - so $6.29 for two.

 And four tops for me at around $7.50.